chiku-human/portX/README.md

-# Glass-OS
+# PortX
-this repository jast about a window clone
+this repository just givent about information my portfolio.